Saved Favourites

 - Anonymous users still see the toolbar when the view enables favourites, but the save, update, and delete controls remain unavailable and the UI prompts them to sign in.

-- The current UI is intentionally compact:
+default_list_fields, or to every allowed column when no default subset is declared. - The current UI is intentionally compact:

 - selecting a saved favourite auto-applies it